 Plain Language Medical Dictionary

-There are several plain language dictionaries available, but here is one:
+There are several plain language dictionaries available, but here are two:

 Understanding Health Research - a tool for making sense of health studies